-Victorian Budget: welcome boost in the state’s human infrastructure01 May 2018
+Victorian Budget: welcome boost in the state’s human infrastructure

-Beyond cranes in the sky, the more invisible investments that build the human infrastructure of our state must be a priority for any state government concerned with fairness, says the Brotherhood of St Laurence.
+Beyond cranes in the sky, the more invisible investments that build the human infrastructure of our state must be a priority for any state government concerned with fairness, says the Brotherhood of St Laurence (BSL).

 The Andrews Government’s significant commitments today in vocational education and training meet this test and are warmly welcomed by the Brotherhood.
 This key package recognises that we need to invest in both the skills and aspirations of the most disadvantaged Victorians, especially young unemployed people.

-More social services to divert people from justice system
+More social services to divert people from the justice system

 Ms Lenneberg also noted that Victoria is facing a massive shortage of affordable housing and this remains a long term challenge.
 “Whilst recognising the government’s investments – including its response to rough sleeping – we need intensive and sustained efforts backed by a substantial package for affordable housing.”